IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 |image3|

-When you access a dataverse's permissions page, you will see three sections, which we will explain in detail after the following summaries:
+When you access a dataverse's permissions page, you will see three sections:

 **Permissions:** Here you can decide the requirements that determine which types of users can add datasets and sub dataverses to your dataverse, and what permissions they'll be granted when they do so.

-**Users/Groups:** Here you can assign roles to specific users, determining which actions they are permitted to take on your dataverse.
+**Users/Groups:** Here you can assign roles to specific users or groups of users, determining which actions they are permitted to take on your dataverse.
+You can also reference a list of all users who have roles assigned to them for your dataverse and remove their roles if you please.

 **Roles:** Here you can reference a full list of roles that can be assigned to users of your dataverse.
 Each role lists the permissions that it offers.

 Setting Access Configurations